jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (2) The territorial authority must deal with the requirement.

 ### 198H Sections 198I to 198M apply to requirements under section 168A or 189A
-(1) Sections 198I to 198M apply when a territorial authority makes a decision that 1 of the following requirements is to be the subject of a decision by the Environment Court instead of a decision by the territorial authority:
+(1) Sections 198I to 198M apply when a territorial authority makes a decision that one of the following requirements is to be the subject of a decision by the Environment Court instead of a decision by the territorial authority:
   (a) a requirement for a designation under section 168A that has been notified:
   (b) a requirement for a heritage order under section 189A that has been notified:
   (c) a requirement under section 181 (other than a notice to which section 181(3) applies) for an alteration to a designation to which section 168A applied that has been notified: